 - A walk can last from 2 to 6 days, and the duration of a trek ranges from 4 to 14 days.

-- Walks involve approximately 10 kilometres per day, and treks can add up to 20km.
+- Walks involve approximately 10 kilometers per day, and treks can add up to 20km.
 Sometimes, the terrain is uneven and/or rocky.

 - You’ll start out from camp at about 6:30 in the morning, following a light breakfast.
 In the company of a highly knowledgeable and experienced guide, you’ll move stealthily through the Serengeti’s northern, central, or southern region, depending on the time of your visit.